awesome-archive/techlead/README_EN.md

 ## Tech Lead

-Why do we need Tech Lead?
+### Why do we need Tech Lead?

 Perhaps, you noticed: We are talking about Lead, not Leader.
 Because when we say Leader, it is often referred to as the leader—a person who has a formal leadership position and shoulders the responsibility of leading the team and organizing the organization.
 And when we say Lead, we are talking about someone who leads us forward.
 This person can be a leader or others person.
-Therefore, Tech Lead is a role, not a real position.
+Therefore, **Tech Lead is a role, not a real position**.
 The significance of this role is to others people forward.
-The definition of the two is shown below:
+The definition of the two is shown in below:

 ![Leader vs Boss](https://phodal.github.io/techlead/images/leader-vs-boss.jpg)

 Then think about it, who are you working with in your team?
 When you are doing related technical work, who are you more willing to listen to, is your leader, or?

 As a developers, we hope that someone will work with us who is better than us.
 We can learn something useful from him/her.
 As a technician, we serve people who are better than themselves.
-It's also a function, we have to do it for a day, and he/she may only need one hour - efficiency is high and quality is good.
+In a same feature, we have to implement it for a day, and he/she may only need one hour - efficiency is higher and quality is better.
 Such a person is equivalent to Tech Lead in the project, he/she is not a true leader.
-But technically, we all listen to him/her.
-With his/her help, we can improve our technology and build better applications.
+But technically, we listen to him/her.
+With his/her help, we can improve our skills and build better applications.

 If you are in a hierarchy of pyramidal relationships, recall that who is your manager often praises people with good skills?
 In a sense, he/she is equivalent to the project's Tech Lead.
 Your manager will ask him/her about some technical issues, and relevant conclusions will often be used on your project.

-For Tech Lead, **important is not management, but lead**.
-So the question is, what is Tech Lead?
+For Tech Lead, **the most important thing is lead not management**.
+Then the question is, what is Tech Lead?

 ### What is Tech Lead?

-As a result, those who claim to be “Tech Leads” are often not necessarily true technical leaders.
-They undertake the development of the project, just as a project or the head of the team to manage the project; make some technical decisions on the project - what framework to use, what services to use, interface docking, no coding jobs.
+As a result, those who claim to be “Tech Lead” are often not necessarily true technical leader.
+They undertake the development of the project, just as a project manager, or the head of the team to manage this project; make some technical decisions on the project - what frameworks to use, what services to use, interface docking, **no coding jobs**.
 They are equivalent to the Tech Manager of the project.

-To this end, we have to mention the role of manager.
+Now, we have to mention the role of manager.
 There are four types of managers:

- - Expert: A certain area of technical ability is very strong, is an expert in a certain field
+ - Expert: a certain area of technical ability is very strong, is an expert in a certain field
- - Manager: Good at publishing tasks, setting goals, and ensuring goals are achieved
+ - Manager: good at publishing tasks, setting goals, and ensuring goals are achieved
- - Coach: Ability to develop others, teams
+ - Coach: ability to develop others, teams
- - Leader: Know how to achieve goals in the right way, motivate people
+ - Leader: know how to achieve goals in the right way, motivate people

 Tech Lead is constantly changing between these four roles.
-First of all, Tech Lead is a technical expert that solves complex technical problems on projects.
-It is also a Coach and needs help to grow members of the project.
-Still a leader, you can lead by example and tell others/her how to do it.
+First, Tech Lead is a technical expert that solves complex technical problems on projects.
+Then, can be a  Coach who needs help to grow members of the project.
+Also be a leader, lead by example and tell others/her how to do it.
 When needed, it will become the Manager on the project to complete the team's goals.

 Limited by the organizational structure of different companies, Tech Lead often includes multiple roles - both project managers and technical leaders, and...
-At ThoughtWorks, Tech Lead can be a purely technical position, while others act as project managers.
+At ThoughtWorks, Tech Lead can be a purely technical job, while others act as project managers.
 If you only look at the role of Lead with Tech, then it is:

  - **Architect **, **Technologist **.
 Compared with the project manager and the technical manager, he/she not only focuses on the technical practice and progress of the project, but also has to solve the most complicated technical problems.
  - **Technical role model**.
 Tech Lead is more like a spiritual “leader” who needs to let other people in the project see the way forward.